VakeWorks/SovScaDesDisMaLOps/docs/2025/src/preparation.md

         - Visit <http://localhost:8080> in your browser to access this container and see a welcome message.
         - Identify and Stop the running `welcome-to-docker` container.

-# Prepare for Workshop

-## Workshop docker images
+## Task 4: Pull workshop docker images

 - We will use the workshop's latest docker images built for the two main processor architectures.
+- First you need to find out which type of processor your laptop has (do an online search if you don't know how).
-- You can simply pull these docker images as follows:
+- You can simply pull *exactly one* of these docker images for your laptop as follows:
   - For most modern mac laptops with silicon M1/M2/etc. on ARM 64 bit processors:
       ```sh
       docker pull vakeworks/sovscadesdismalops:dev-arm64